khenriks/mp3fs/README.md

 **Tip:** If your mp3fs mount fails because the underlying filesystem hasn't been mounted yet, try adding the `x-systemd.requires-mounts-for=/mnt/music` mount option, where `/mnt/music` would be the location of the underlying mount.
+This will wait for the filesystem to be mounted.
+You might also have to add `nofail` to prevent a missing mount from stopping the boot process.

 ## How it Works